AviatrixSystems/Docs/HowTos/ingress_firewall_example.rst

 4.2 Using AWS NLB
 ^^^^^^^^^^^^^^^^^^^^

-When NLB uses IP address as target group, the source IP address of the packet reaching to the application is one of the NLB node private IP address.
-If you like to get the original source IP address, you need to enable function `proxy_protocol_v2.enabled under Target Group Attributes <https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-group-attributes>`_ on the NLB.
+When NLB uses IP address as target group, the client IP address of the packet reaching to the application is one of the NLB node private IP address.
+If you like to get the original client IP address, you need to enable function `proxy_protocol_v2.enabled under Target Group Attributes <https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-group-attributes>`_ on the NLB.
 Review the section "Enable Proxy Protocol" in the above AWS document or follow the same steps as below to enble this function on NLB using the AWS console.

 	- Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.